What to do when your basement floods

 Fix the basement flooding problem

 Whatever caused the flooded basement in the first place should be fixed.
 If a drain didn't work, consult a plumber.
-If a gutter failed, have it cleaned and repaired.
+If a gutter is clogged, have it cleaned.
 If a sump pump didn't work, replace it and regularly check that it's working properly.

 Re-store items in the basement